GMLC-TDC/HELICS/docs/introduction/hello-world-VS.md

    ![](./visuals/helloworlddir.JPG)

-3. Now we will load the examples into Visual Studio.
+**3. Load the examples into Visual Studio**

-   - Open up Visual Studio.
+   Open up Visual Studio.
 We will do this twice since helics_world_sender.c and helics_world_receiver.c will need to be ran as two different executables.

    We will first do this for helics_world_sender.c .